vimc/montagu-bb8/README.md

 ## Setup

 Steps taken to set up the annex

 1. Clone this repo anywhere

 ```
 git clone https://github.com/vimc/montagu-bb8 --recursive
 ```

-2. Run `./bb8/setup_starport.sh` as root, passing in the directory location of the starport as an argument.
+2. Run `./bb8/setup_starport` as root, passing in the directory location of the starport and the user to run `bb8` as

 ```
-sudo ./bb8/setup_starport.sh /mnt/data/starport
+sudo ./bb8/setup_starport /mnt/data/starport montagu
 ```

 That's it.
-Note that this will create a `bb8` user and a symlink to the actual starport at `/var/lib/bb8/starport`
+Note that this will create a symlink `~montagu/starport` to the actual starport at `/mnt/data/starport`

 ### Support